oskariorg/oskari-server/MigrationGuide.md

 - if artifactId started `oskari-control-*` it is now `control-*`
 - if artifactId started with `oskari-*` (where `*` is NOT `control-*`) it is now `service-*`

-Spring framework dependencies are now handled with a "Bill of materials" import to managed dependencies so it's easier to use the same version of Spring artifacts that are used in Oskari.

 ### Database / Core migrations

 All the database services now use MyBatis.
 Ibatis has been dropped from the dependencies.